 Creatively Breaking the Rules

-We see it online, with individuals creating their own memes (images partnered with inspiring quotes) and sharing them through social networks.
-This ground-swell of creativity has now started to spill onto the streets of everyday life and it is taking many forms.
-Public murals, mosaics, sculptures are socially accepted yet graffiti, wheat-pasting and others are more activism-oriented while making a statement by breaking rules.
+People are envisioning a new paradigm.
+We see it online, with individuals creating their own memes and sharing them through social networks.
+This ground-swell of creativity has now started to spill onto the streets of everyday life.
+It is taking many forms.
+Public murals, mosaics, and sculptures are socially accepted.
+Meanwhile graffiti, wheat-pasting and other acts of creative defiance are more activism-oriented through making a statement by breaking rules.

 Creative Activism on the Streets of Paris

-During the Paris Climate Talks, activists replaced over 600 banner advertisements around the city with messages about our shared responsibility to take care of the environment.
-This included over 80 artists from 19 different countries who made artworks to challenge the corporate takeover of COP21.
-This stunt helped to reveal the connections between advertising, the promotion of consumerism and climate change.
+During the Paris Climate Talks activists replaced over 600 banner advertisements around the city.
+In the place of corporate advertisements the placed messages about our shared responsibility to take care of the environment.
+This included over 80 artists from 19 different countries who made artworks to challenge the corporate takeover of climate talks.
+Many of the biggest sponsors are oil companies and other major polluters.
+This stunt helped to reveal the connections between advertising, the promotion of consumerism, and climate change.

-With large corporations sponsoring the climate talks they are able to appear that they are part of the solution while actually being part of the problem.
-This term is commonly called “green-washing”, and cultural creatives have found a humorous way to make a parody of the kind of influence these corporations have over our public policy.
+This “greenwashing” PR by corporate polluters allows them to appear that they are part of the solution.
+While actually being part of the problem.
+Cultural creatives have found humorous ways to make a parody of the influence these corporations have over our public policy.

 We start from the democratic conviction that the street is a site of communication, which belongs to the citizens and communities who live there.
 Our interventions are a rebellion against the visual assault of media giants and advertising moguls who have a stranglehold over messages and meaning in our public spaces, through which they force-feed us with images and messages to keep us insecure, unhappy, and shopping. – Brandalism Website